WakiMak/trentent.github.io-forked/_posts/2016-12-06-citrix-netscaler-11-1-unified-gateway-and-a-non-working-citrix-html5-receiver.md

 I opened up a call to Citrix.

 It was a fairly frustrating experience.
 I had tech's ask me to go to "Program Files\Citrix\Reciever" and get the receiver version (hint, hint, this does not exist with HTML5).
-I captured packets of the failure "in motion" and they told me, "it's not connecting to your & server".  - Yup.
+I captured packets of the failure "in motion" and they told me, "it's not connecting to your XenApp server".  - Yup.
 That's the Problem.

 It seems that HTML5 is either so new (it's not now), so simple (it's not really), or tech's are just poorly trained.
 I reiterated to them "why does it make 3 websocket connections on the 'bad' netscaler?
 Why does the 'good' netscaler appear to connect the first time without issue?"
 I felt the tech's ignore and beat around the bush regarding websockets and more focus put on the "Storefront console".
 Storefront itself was NOT logging ANYTHING to the event logs.
 Apparently this is weird for a storefront failure.
 I suspected Storefront was operating correctly and I was getting frustrated we weren't focusing on what I suspected was the problem (websockets).
 So I put the case on hold so I could focus on doing the troubleshooting myself instead of going around in circles on setting HTML5 to "always use" or "use only when native reciever is not detected".